Converting strategy into operational design

 - manage and execute the strategic objectives, targets and KPIs, once the new operating model is up and running

 Of course, these different steps are not fully linear: some KPIs can be set and executed before changes to the operating model are complete.
 But there are dangers in rushing the target operating model step and in trying to execute the strategic targets before the capabilities are in place.
-We all have experience of ambition running ahead of capability.
+We all have experience of ambition running ahead of capability, and failing to deliver on our strategic goals.

 There is a great tool for converting strategy into a business model – the business model canvas (see exhibit).